Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Discussion

 Running sequential simulations for the bandit algorithm on STRIDE increases the time needed to conduct experiments.
 Therefore, our bandits framework would strongly benefit from parallelisation with regards to the pulled arms.
 We note that an extension of the Bayesian $m$-top algorithm with a delayed bandit approach constitutes an important venue for subsequent work \citep{Gael2020}.
-Furthermore, additional optimisations for the parallelisation of the STRIDE model on a larger number of CPUs, to reduce the execution time of a single STRIDE simulation even more, could be explored.
+Furthermore, additional optimisations and parallelisation to reduce the execution time of a single STRIDE simulation even more, could be explored.

-In addition to the vaccine allocation policies studied here, our approach can be extended to explore \feedback{other diseases and mitigation strategies for both disease and transmission, such as antiviral allocation strategies} \citep{Torneri2020}.
-From an epidemiological perspective, future work may focus on the impact of universal testing approaches to mitigate the epidemic \citep{Libin2021b}.
+In addition to the vaccine allocation policies studied here, our approach can be extended to explore other diseases and mitigation strategies for both disease and transmission, such as antiviral allocation strategies \citep{Torneri2020}.
+From an epidemiological perspective, future work may focus on the impact of universal testing approaches to mitigate the epidemic \citep{Libin2021b}, and repetitive testing in a school environment \cite{Leung2022}.
 Similarly, the effect of superspreading \citep{Kuylen2022} and its impact on social distancing and vaccine allocation presents interesting venues for future research.
+From a fairness perspective, future work may take multiple fairness requirements into account next to minimising infections or hospitalisations, by considering a multi-objective approach \citep{Cimpean2024}.

+While our analysis reveals interesting insights in vaccine allocation strategies, it is important to note that these policies were learned within the limitations of the model used.
+To use the policies in a real epidemic emergency, a thorough validation is warranted.

+For the vaccine allocation analyses under different contact reductions, we only allow the bandit a budget of 2000 samples, due to the computational burden of these analyses.
+On the one hand, this leaves room for uncertainty on the decision boundary, as was shown in our ground truth analysis.
+On the other hand, our ground truth analysis showed that BFTS is able to achieve good performance after 2000 steps, and our inspection of the posteriors of the contact reduction analyses confirmed this.
+We do stress that inspecting the posteriors is important, and when a high uncertainty is observed, this might warrant additional steps.
+This is possible, using the anytime framework we present.

+Our study assumes that household-based clustering of vaccine uptake serves as a reliable proxy for vaccine hesitancy.
+While supported by prior research \cite{Chaudhuri2022}, this assumption warrants further scrutiny.
+Households capture collective decision-making tendencies, but it may overlook individual variability.
+Adolescents, for instance, often exhibit greater autonomy in health-related decisions compared to younger children \cite{Fazel2021,Yang2019}.
+Additionally, external influences such as peer pressure, workplace mandates, or targeted public health campaigns may shape individual attitudes beyond household-level norms \cite{Betsch2015}.
+To address these concerns, future work could involve accounting for demographic factors like age, education, and socioeconomic status that moderate decision-making within households.
+Moreover, alternative predictors such as geographic clustering or community-level factors could complement household-based analyses, offering a more nuanced understanding of vaccine hesitancy \cite{Brewer2017}.